linda-seiter/CMSC115_2258/unit6_project/README.md

 3. Validate the quantity substring contains only digits
 4. Convert the quantity from a string to an integer and return the value

-The method should return -1 if a quantity can't be extracted as an integer from the parameter string.
+The method should return -1 if a quantity can't be extracted as an non-negative integer from the parameter string.

 Sample Calls: